How to Sign a PowerShell Script Using Code Signing

 Once your PowerShell script is digitally signed, your unique digital signature gets embedded.
 It ensures that a genuine software development company has developed a PowerShell script and that their software or digitally signed PowerShell script won’t harm the computer system.

-And once you get the requirement, as mentioned, you can move forward with the PowerShell script code signing process.
+Once you get the requirement, you can move forward with the PowerShell script code signing process.

 You’ll require to open and run Windows PowerShell in an admin mode to codesign PowerShell scripts.
 For opening